 🍻 Diverse, affordable restaurants and bars

 🍱 Little Tokyo

 East Village Real Estate and Trends

 Historically, lack of subway access kept apartments here relatively affordable, but East Village prices rose almost 10% over the past five years, according to The New York Times.
 The pandemic has since reversed that trend, at least temporarily.
 The average home here remains on the market for about 100 days.

 Typical housing stock is four- to six-floor tenement walkups with telltale fire escapes on the front.
 These apartments, built for poor and working-class immigrants one hundred years ago, lack the living and bathroom space that we now expect.
 Condo development accommodates today’s homebuyers at the expense of raising prices across the neighborhood.
 Indie stores and restaurants struggle to keep up.
 Incoming franchises chip away at the quirky character of the area, but local options still abound.

-Average sales price based on past transactions.
-Last updated: 2/18/21
+Estimated sale price based on past transactions.
+Last updated: 4/12/21

 Prewar housing stock predominates.
 Apartments priced on the lower end will be in creaky walkup tenements in need of modern updates.
 Street noise can also be an issue given the boisterous restaurant and nightlife scene.